 During a desk review, Program Officers determine documentation to be reviewed and the best course of action to do so.
 Program Officers take into consideration previous monitoring findings, concerns, and recommendations, as well as, current knowledge of program operations and current national trends in audit findings.
 Typical documentation to be reviewed includes, but is not limited to:

-- Member Timesheets/Program Time Tracking Tool

-- Member Payroll Report

-- Review of Program Successes and Challenges
+- Program Time Tracking Tool system overview - Active Service Locations Review of Program Successes and Challenges

 Optional documentation reviewed includes, but is not limited to: